 The spouse or domestic partner of an injury victim may also claim loss of consortium.

 A property owner can sometimes share liability with a third party retained to fix a dangerous condition.
 For example, in the situation presented in this article, the company retained to perform the roof repairs, and the contractor who oversaw the repairs were also at fault.

 In most jurisdictions, maintaining the property safe from risks is the landlord's duty.
 They are ultimately responsible for the maintenance of their commercial building up to code.

 Injured in a Commercial Building Accident?
 Contact The Law Offices of Sean M. Cleary

 Severe injuries can occur when a property owner does not take care of their commercial building.
 In the worst accidents, some of these injuries can even lead to fatalities.

-At The Law Offices of Sean M. Cleary, we understand how difficult it can be to cope with an injury caused by someone's negligence.
+At The Law Offices of Sean M. Cleary, we understand how troubling it can be to endure an injury caused by someone's negligence.
 When catastrophic injury or death occurs because of negligent commercial building maintenance, the property owner, management company, contractor or others could be held liable in a lawsuit.

 Commercial building owners are responsible for keeping their properties up to the Florida Building Code and free of hazards.

 When negligent maintenance and violation of building policy result in personal injury, holding the commercial building landlord responsible may serve to protect others from similar accidents.
 At the same time, it can also help you get the compensation you deserve.